jcorrado76/data-science-cookie-cutter-with-package/README.md

 2. edit the `cookiecutter.json` file to reflect your project's details
 3. run `cookiecutter <path-to-this-repo>` from wherever you'd like to create your new project folder

-You can also run `cookiecutter` with this template by running:
+You can also run `cookiecutter` directly from GitHub with this template by running one of:

 ```bash
 cookiecutter https://github.com/jcorrado76/data-science-cookie-cutter-with-package.git